 1. What is the cost of meeting basic needs for families and individuals in Rhode Island?

-2. How do state and federal work and income supports help households meet the cost of basic needs?
+2. How do state and federal work supports help households meet the cost of basic needs?

 3. What are the racial and ethnic inequities in the ability of Rhode Island families to meet their basic needs?

 4. How have policy and program changes in 2021 and 2022 helped improve economic security for Rhode Islanders?

 5. How can Rhode Island’s policymakers sustain and build upon the progress of the last two years?

 Far too many Rhode Islanders live with economic insecurity, unable to afford their most basic needs: housing, food, transportation, healthcare, and (for those with children) child care.